 · He never endured in Himself hatred, envy, bitterness or unforgiveness.

 · He had perfect peace in the wisdom and power of God the Father.

-· He was a giving, generous man and knew the joy of giving.
+· He was a giving, generous man who knew the joy of giving.

-· He completely finished His work and knows the satisfaction of that.
+· He completely finished His work and knew the satisfaction of that.

 · He is the source of all blessing and knows the joy of blessing others.